SAP-samples/teched2023-IN263/exercises/ex6/README.md

 ### 2. Setting up Microsoft Azure IoT Central

-- We've configured a Microsoft Azure IoT Central application within our Azure subscription.
+- We've configured a [Microsoft Azure IoT Central](https://industry-40.azureiotcentral.com/)application within our Azure subscription.
 You can access the application by logging in with the provided credentials here: [Systems and Credentials](../ex0/README.md/#4-systems-and-credentials)
 - If you're interested in setting it up or trying it out within your own Microsoft Azure subscription, you can refer to the instructions provided on this page for detailed steps: [Set Up Microsoft Azure IoT Central](./SetUp_Azure_IoT.md)

 ### 3. Create a new Device of template "Waste Container v2"